T Push Up: How To Do, Benefits and Muscles Worked

 Dumbbell T Push-Ups

-How To Perform Dumbbell T Push Ups
+How To Do Dumbbell T Push-Ups

 1. Grip a dumbbell in each hand.

-2. Walk your feet back until your body is in a straight line from head to heels.
+2. Walk your feet back until your body is straight from head to heels.

 3. Your arms should be fully extended, with your hands on the dumbbells directly under your shoulders.